Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Spectrum lineshape simulation

-One can gain further insight into the photon-recoil effects by considering the quasi-steady solution of the off-diagonal element in Eq. \eqref{eq:obe}, $\mathrm{Im \rho_{eg}(p)} \propto \Delta \rho(p)=\rho_{gg}(p) - \rho_{ee}(p)$.
-We show from Fig. \hyperref[fig:asym]{3(b)} to \hyperref[fig:asym]{3(d)} the calculated distribution of the population difference $\Delta \rho(p)$ at two saturation parameters of $s\approx0.09$ (blue curves) and $s=35.8$ (red curves) after 200-$\mu$s atom-light interaction time (about $10/\Gamma$, the imaging pulse length in this measurement), when the probe laser is detuned by $-5\Gamma, 0, + 5\Gamma$ from left to right.
-At the low saturation ($s\approx0.09$), $\Delta \rho(p)$ is only slightly modified compared to the initial Maxwell-Boltzmann distribution (black dot-dashed lines), remaining almost Gaussian even after long interaction time, such that the convolution between the velocity-dependent Lorentzian profile.
-The momentum distribution results in a lineshape nearly the Voigt one, as the blue curve seen in Fig. \hyperref[fig:asym]{3(a)}.
-When highly saturated ($s=35.8$), however, the $\Delta\rho(p)$ distribution is strongly modified and depleted near the resonant momentum (marked by vertical dashed lines) where the Doppler shift compensates the bare imaging detuning.
-In Fig. \hyperref[fig:asym]{3(b)} with a detuning of $-5\Gamma$, the distribution maintains a Gaussian shape with the center shifted by $\sim1.2\hbar k$ after 200 $\mu$s.
-While at a detuning of $+5\Gamma$ in Fig. \hyperref[fig:asym]{3(d)}, two peaks appear on the opposite sides of the resonant momentum.
-Such a strong dependence on the detuning leads to the observed asymmetric lineshape and the peak shift.
+We show from Fig. \hyperref[fig:asym]{2(b)} to \hyperref[fig:asym]{2(d)} the calculated distribution of the population difference $\Delta \rho_{-5\Gamma, 0, + 5\Gamma} (p)$ in the momentum space at two saturation parameters of $s\approx0.09$ (blue curves) and $s=35.8$ (red curves) after 200-$\mu$s atom-light interaction time ($\tau_{\textrm{exp}}\sim10/\Gamma$ to ensure a quasi-steady state condition), respectively.
+At the low saturation ($s\approx0.09$), this distribution at all three $\delta$ is only slightly modified if compared to the initial Maxwell-Boltzmann distribution (black dot-dashed lines), remaining almost Gaussian even after long interaction time.
+This behaviour agrees with a weak photon-recoil effect and results in a lineshape nearly the Voigt one, as the blue curve seen in Fig. \hyperref[fig:asym]{2(a)}.
+When highly saturated ($s=35.8$), however, the $\Delta\rho(p)$ distribution is strongly affected and we observe a significant depletion of atoms near the resonant momentum (marked by vertical dashed lines), where the Doppler shift compensates the bare imaging detuning.
+In Fig. \hyperref[fig:asym]{2(b)} with a detuning of $-5\Gamma$, the distribution maintains a Gaussian shape with the center shifted by $\sim1.2\hbar k$ after 200 $\mu$s.
+While at a detuning of $+5\Gamma$ in Fig. \hyperref[fig:asym]{2(d)}, two peaks appear on the opposite sides of the resonant momentum.
+Such a strong dependence on the detuning results from the fact that the probe light constantly transfers a positive momentum to the atomic ensemble and this transfer is highly momentum dependent for a narrow transition.
+We further note that to observe the asymmetric lineshape and the peak shift one would need also low sample temperatures to ensure the visibility of the momentum transfer effect.